Sexual Compatibility: The Importance to Your Satisfaction

-Despite this focus on perceived sexual compatibility in current research, researchers as early as Ellis in 1953 suggested that one of the main sources of sexual incompatibility were inconsistent preferences for specific sex acts between partners.
+Despite this focus on perceived sexual compatibility in current research, researchers as early as Ellis in 1953 suggested that one of the main sources of sexual incompatibility was inconsistent preferences for specific sex acts between partners.

-So what about compatibility of turn ons and turn offs?
+So what about compatibility of turn-ons and turn-offs?
 It may matter when it comes to being sexually compatible with your partner, as Ellis suggested.
 If one of you always wants sex with the lights on but one of you always wants sex with the lights off, it may impact your compatibility and perhaps also your satisfaction.

-However, research that I've conducted with colleagues at University of Guelph found that perceived compatibility was a more important predictor of both sexual and relationship satisfaction than compatibility of turn ons and turn offs.
+However, research that I've conducted with colleagues at University of Guelph found that perceived compatibility was a more important predictor of both sexual and relationship satisfaction than compatibility of turn-ons and turn-offs.
 Regardless of whether you like to engage in the same sexual behaviors as your partner, as long as you perceive that you are compatible, you'll be sexually and relationally satisfied.